medic/cht-docs/content/en/apps/tutorials/localizing-cht.md

 {{% pageinfo %}}
 Given that CHT apps are used around the world, the Core Framework was designed with localization in mind.
 The Core Framework itself is available in English, French, Hindi, Nepali, Spanish, Swahili, and Indonesian.

-This tutorial will take you through localizing CHT to Swahili on CHT version 3.9.1.
-This includes setting up the instance text as well as outgoing texts to Swahili.
+This tutorial will take you through localizing the CHT to a custom language (Swahili).
+This will include setting up the user interface labels as well as outgoing text messages.

 By the end of the tutorial you should be able to:

-- Change the CHT instance text to Swahili.
+- Change the CHT user interface labels to a custom language.
-- Change outgoing texts to Swahili.
+- Change outgoing text messages to a custom language(Swahili will be used in the guide).
 {{% /pageinfo %}}

 ## Brief Overview of Key Concepts